Sounders notebook: Nico Lodeiro sidelined until mid-June, Seattle signs two players

 The Sounders picked up goalkeeper Andrew Thomas off waivers following the conclusion of the NCAA men’s soccer season.
 The Stanford standout pre-signed a MLS contract and will be a Sounders first-team player.

 Seattle is reinforcing its depth chart after Frei’s injury.
-Stefan Cleveland started against Los Angeles FC on May 16 and had three saves in collecting a shutout win for the Sounders at Lumen Field.
+Stefan Cleveland started against Los Angeles FC on May 16 and had three saves in collecting a shutout victory for the Sounders at Lumen Field.

-The club also signed Abdoulaye “AB” Cissoko, a French defender who played for the Tacoma Defiance in 2020 and joined the Sounders first-team during preseason training camp.
+The club also signed Abdoulaye “AB” Cissoko, a French defender who played for the Tacoma Defiance in 2020 and joined the Sounders’ first-team during preseason training camp.
 Cissoko signed a one-year deal with options for 2022 and 2023.

-Cissoko will add depth in the midfield after Jordy Delem suffered a torn ACL in the San Jose win.
+Cissoko will add depth in the midfield after Jordy Delem suffered a torn ACL in the San Jose victory.
 Delem could be out the remainder of the MLS season.

 “The battle between AB and (forward) Will Bruin this preseason and the ability of Abdoulaye to kind of hang with Will gave me the confidence to sign him to the first team,” Schmetzer said.
 “Abdoulaye will be eligible to be on the bench this weekend against Atlanta. … If the game needs him, we’ll put him on.”